-However, there are many entry-level sports bike manufacturers in the developing countries.
-Some of them are the Bajaj, Hero, and TVS.
+However, there are many entry-level sports bike manufacturers in developing countries.
+Some of them are Bajaj, Hero, and TVS.
 The Bajaj Pulsar, Hero Karizma ZMR, and TVS Apache RTR are some of the popular Sports bikes in India.

-In short, the Sports bikes are capable to travel short distances without any hassles.
+In short, Sports motorcycles are capable to travel short distances without any hassles.
 They offer great performance, cornering and handling abilities.
-With sharp cornering ability, the Sports bikes are quite fun to ride on the winding roads/bends.
+With sharp cornering ability, these bikes are quite fun to ride on the winding roads/bends.

 However, they are not much comfortable for the long-distance commute due to their cramped seating position.
 Hence, most people use them for the short-distance commute on the highways or for racing.